-Under New Jersey’s Health Insurance Market Preservation Act, insurers, self-insured employers, government agencies, multiemployer plans and other entities that provide health insurance must submit information returns to New Jersey reporting on individuals’ health insurance coverage.
+Under New Jersey’s Health Insurance Market Preservation Act, insurers, employers, government agencies, multiemployer plans and other entities that provide health insurance must submit required information returns to New Jersey reporting on individuals’ health insurance coverage.
 There is no paper filing option available.

 Insurers or Employers are able to provide confidential or sensitive data to the State of New Jersey using the Division of Revenue and Enterprise Services' (DORES) MFT SecureTransport service.

 Taxpayers who have MFT SecureTransport service user credentials can now use them to submit the required health insurance coverage returns.